 What does God do with all our mess?
 He forgives.
 No condemnation.
 He is kind and gentle.
 Gratitude—that’s the first sign of a humble and surrendered heart for such lavish and undeserved love.
 Affections grow.
 Christ is becoming the center in new ways.
 He’s the only source of lasting security and purpose in life.
 A new intimacy and identity are embraced—dearly loved child!
 And new desires emerge, “I want to be kind and tenderhearted.
 I want to learn how to forgive and give just as God in Christ forgives and gives to me.”

 Questions for Reflection and Discussion

-Have you had "the greatest day in your life"?
+Have you had “the greatest day in your life” by truly facing yourself?
 If you have, how did it happen; how did you begin to take an honest look at yourself and go from being stuck in pain and self-centeredness to growing toward loving God and your spouse?
-Are you still on that road to life-change?
+Are you still on that road to life change?
 How has change translated into serving and caring for your spouse?
-If you haven't had your greatest day, what do you think might be holding you back?
+If you haven’t had your greatest day, what do you think might be holding you back?

-Though there may be many things you wish were different in your marriage, are you able to say, "Christ is all I need" or are you finding that idea to be illusive?
-What do you think is the connection between knowing God like that and your ability to see and care about the needs of your spouse even when they disappoint you?
+Though there may be many things you wish were different in your marriage, are you able to say, “Christ is all I need” or are you finding that idea to be illusive?
+What do you think is the connection between knowing God like that and your ability to see and care about the needs of your spouse even when he or she disappoints you?